yehia67/documentation/iota-java/0.1/how-to-guides/create-account.md

 // Or create a custom node defined by a class Connection customNode = new MyCustomNodeClass();

-// Now feed that into the builder
+// Pass that to the builder
 IotaAPI api = new IotaAPI.Builder()
                 // Enable local proof of work
                 .localPoW(new PearlDiverLocalPoW())
-                // And add our created nodes!
+                // And add the extra nodes
                 .addNode(node)
                 .addNode(customNode)
                 .build();